OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 ### 2. Add SDK peer dependencies

 The Microsoft File Browser SDK relies on several peer dependencies.
 The bundle requires its consumers to provide `react` and `react-dom`.
-If you are using TypeScript, the package also relies on typings for React and `office-ui-fabric-react`.
+If you are using [TypeScript](https://www.typescriptlang.org/), the package also relies on typings for [React](https://github.com/facebook/react/) and [office-ui-fabric-react](https://github.com/OfficeDev/office-ui-fabric-react).
 The `office-ui-fabric-react` components themselves are included in the bundle.

 Below is an example `package.json` excerpt showing the dependency on `@microsoft/file-browser` with appropriate peer dependencies that you should match in your project: